tsurrdurr/UntypedCombinatorCalculusDSL/readme.md

 ### Combinators ###
 Current version ships with 3 classes `CombinatorI`, `CombinatorK`, `CombinatorS`, each implementing public static method `ConstructCombinator()` with return type `Applica`, constructing I, K and S combinator objects respectively.
-You can create your own combinators or objects of similar nature by defining their `Action` and `ArgumentNumbe`. in order to do this you have to create an `Applica` object and invoke its public instance method:
+You can create your own combinators or objects of similar nature by defining their `Action` and `ArgumentsNumber`. in order to do this you have to create an `Applica` object and invoke its public instance method:
 `public void SetFunctionality(Func<Applica, Stack<Term>, ReductionResult> action, uint argumentsNumber)`
 where first argument is a function that takes a stack of arguments and returns an object of type `ReductionResult`, that encapsulates the resulting `Term` object.